elastisys/scale.cloudpool/splitter/README.md

 The properties are:

- - ``poolSizeCalculator``: Sets which pool size calculation strategy to use, i.e., how the adapter should calculate appropriate pool sizes.
-The currently only supported calculator is ``STRICT``, and it only looks at the specified priorities of each backend adapter.
+ - ``poolSizeCalculator``: Sets which pool size calculation strategy to use, i.e., how the pool should calculate appropriate pool sizes.
+The currently only supported calculator is ``STRICT``, and it only looks at the specified priorities of each backend pool.
 It does not take current deployment into account.
- - ``adapters``: an array of adapter configurations, consisting of:
+ - ``backendPools``: an array of backend cloud pool configurations, consisting of:
-  - ``priority``: the priority of the cloud adapter.
+  - ``priority``: the priority of the cloud pool.
 Must be a positive integer, and all priorities in the configuration file must sum to 100.
-  - ``cloudAdapterHost``: the hostname of the cloud adapter REST endpoint;
+  - ``cloudPoolHost``: the hostname of the cloud pool REST endpoint;
-  - ``cloudAdapterPort``: the port number of the cloud adapter REST endpoint;
+  - ``cloudPoolPort``: the port number of the cloud pool REST endpoint;
   - Credentials for either HTTP Basic or HTTPS authentication, or both, given as:
     - ``basicCredentials``, consisting of ``username`` and ``password``.